 Are home warranty and home insurance the same thing?

-A home warranty and homeowner’s insurance policy are actually two separate products.
+No, they are actually two separate products.
 A home warranty allows for the servicing and replacing of home systems like electric, plumbing, and appliances.
-Homeowner’s insurance, on the other hand, protects against damage done to your home.
+Homeowners insurance, on the other hand, protects against damage done to your home.

 For example, if you have a sudden leak that floods your first floor, your home insurance policy would most likely cover the cleanup and replacement of damaged flooring.
 But if your dishwasher stops working, your insurance wouldn’t cover it — but a home warranty probably would.

 Another major difference is that a home warranty is elective coverage.
 Homeowners insurance is required if you take out a mortgage on your home.
 If you don’t have it, the lender won’t approve your application.
 The fee is usually annual, but the monthly equivalent will be included in your mortgage payment and put into an escrow account by your loan servicer.

 Your servicer is generally in charge of making the annual payment on your homeowners’ insurance, although you still have control over the policy and company you choose to work with.
 With a home warranty, you handle all aspects of the process, including making payments directly on your own.

 You’ll want to shop around to compile a list of options.
 Reputable providers include Choice Home Warranty and Advanced Home Warranty.
 You can view a comprehensive list of top home warranty providers here.

 Once you’ve selected a home warranty company that suits your needs, apply for coverage and remit payment when your application is approved.
 The plan will be valid for a year and can be renewed when it expires.
 Also, keep in mind that an inspection probably won’t be necessary to secure coverage.